Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Loan size£26,000-£10,000,000Higher by scenario and lender appetite

-Net LTVUp to 75%Case dependent; lower LTV typically achieves better pricing
+Net LTVUp to 75%Case dependent

-Borrower typeIndividual, SPV, limited companyBoth regulated and unregulated structures available
+Borrower typeIndividual, SPV, companyRegulated and unregulated available

 Regulated vs unregulated closed bridging loans